Skip to main content Skip to footer

 8. Activation rate

-Activation rate measures the percentage of new users who complete a key action indicating they’ve experienced your product’s core value.
-Users who activate are significantly more likely to become long-term customers.
+Activation rate measures the percentage of new users who reach their “Aha!” moment—the specific milestone where they first experience your product’s core value.
+While acquisition is just a sign-up, activation proves utility; users who hit this mark are significantly more likely to become long-term, loyal advocates.

 Finding your activation moment requires analyzing behavior patterns: